zacc/ssi-bot/README.md

 Using the 124M GPT-2 model, at least 10mb of training data is preferred.
 With less than 10mb of data you are at risk of overfitting the model to the data and you won't get good results.

+To use these scripts, copy `dataset_template.ini` to `dataset.ini` and configure it accordingly.

 `Google Query`
 Some people have used Google Query to download the training data faster.
 You'll need to write your own script to output the data into the same structure of the output_training_data.py script.